lucasphill/pcAnlizz-drf/README.md

 Project in development

-Objective: Read pc informations like cpu load and temperature, send to a database and deliver to a frontend with django api.
+Objective: Read PC information such as CPU load and temperature, send it to a database, and deliver it to the frontend via a Django API.
+This project is divided into 3 parts: User, Data, and Client.
+- **User**: An app to provide and manage user information.
+- **Data**: An app to provide and manage inserted computers and retrieve data.
+- **Client**: A local program running on the computer to collect and send data to the application, currently built in Python using PyLibreHardwareMonitor.

 Backend: Python Django REST Framework (DRF)
-Database used during development: PostgreSQL (Diff of default scheme below)
+Database used during this development: PostgreSQL (Diff of default scheme below)

 ### Database
 ```sql